Non-Human Identity Observability Platforms: A Comprehensive Guide

 Understanding the Rise of Non-Human Identities (NHIs)

 Did you know that non-human identities (NHIs) now outnumber human identities in most organizations?
-As infrastructure becomes increasingly automated, understanding NHIs is crucial for robust security.
+(What Are Non-Human Identities and How to Secure Them) As infrastructure becomes increasingly automated, understanding NHIs is crucial for robust security.
+(Controlling NHIs: Strategy for Modern Security - Entro)

 NHIs are digital identities that represent applications, services, and devices rather than individual people.
 They are the credentials and permissions that allow these entities to access resources and perform automated tasks.
 Let's break down some key aspects: